carpentries-lab/python-aos-lesson/_episodes/05-git.md

 ~~~
 $ git diff
-diff --git a/plot_precipitation_climatology.py b/plot_precipitation_climatology.
+diff --git a/plot_precipitation_climatology.py b/plot_precipitation_climatology.py
-index 056b433..a0aa9e4 100644
+index 58903f5..6c12b29 100644
 --- a/plot_precipitation_climatology.py
 +++ b/plot_precipitation_climatology.py
-@@ -99,7 +99,7 @@ def main(inargs):
+@@ -62,7 +62,7 @@ def main(inargs):

  if __name__ == '__main__':
 -    description='Plot the precipitation climatology.'
 +    description='Plot the precipitation climatology for a given season.'
      parser = argparse.ArgumentParser(description=description)

-     parser.add_argument("pr_file", type=str,
+     parser.add_argument("pr_file", type=str, help="Precipitation data file")
 ~~~

-The output is cryptic because
-it is actually a series of commands for tools like editors and `patch` telling them how to reconstruct one file given the other.
+The output is a little cryptic because it's actually a series of commands for tools like editors and `patch` telling them how to reconstruct one file given the other, but the + and - markers clearly show what has been changed.
-If we break it down into pieces:

-1. The first line tells us that Git is producing output similar to the Unix `diff` command comparing the old and new versions of the file.
-2. The second line tells exactly which versions of the file Git is comparing;
-    `056b433` and `a0aa9e4` are unique computer-generated labels for those versions.
-3. The third and fourth lines once again show the name of the file being changed.
-4. The remaining lines are the most interesting, they show us the actual differences and the lines on which they occur.
-    In particular,
-    the `+` marker in the first column shows where we added a line.

 After reviewing our change, it's time to commit it: